Roswell International Air Center

 Kintigh adds that the Airport Advisory Commission has also sent out an RFI, a Request for Information, to companies that might want to construct a large hangar at RIAC – one able to handle a Boeing 777.
 “We’ve got the land, and we’ve been talking about this because one of our impediments to further development is the age and size of our existing hangars,” he notes “They simply are not large enough to handle the really large planes or multiple smaller ones.
 One of the interesting aspects of this effort is that under the 2017 Tax Reform Act, Opportunity Zones were created around the nation, and RIAC is an Opportunity Zone.
 So, we are promoting that fact in an effort to attract additional business.”

-Aaron Maurer is the Regional Manager of Avflight, the Airport’s FBO.
+Aaron Maurer is the Regional Manager of Avflight, the Roswell International Air Center’s FBO.
 Recently, it served as the host to the Mitsubishi Company which came to RIAC to test a regional jet it had designed and developed.
 “We enjoyed having Mitsubishi here,” he remarks.
 “Testing is our bread and butter and we’re always looking to better our service.
 With the help of the Airport, we provided a one-stop-shop to get their testing done.
 We look at the FBO as the face of the community, and it’s always a pleasure to have these groups come in because the whole city benefits – hotels, restaurants, tourism.”

 Avflight is also upgrading some of its amenities.
 “A year and a half ago, we replaced all the pumps and motors at the fuel farm,” Maurer states.
 “It’s kind of an old facility, so next month, we’re going to be replacing the roof, and hopefully, by the end of the year, the FBO is going to have a remodel to get the facility up to date with modern standards.
 It’s always about providing the best service we possibly can from the single Cessna 172, to test groups, to the military; we want them to have a memorable experience when they come into Roswell.”